 - Diffuse lavender at night for peaceful sleep.

-3. Thieves Oil.
+3. An Immune Blend Oil.
 I’ve written about the role of toxins and chemicals on our health and how essential oils not only are for greener living, but also support our bodies’ wellness at the same time.
-This is profoundly true for the essential oil blend of Thieves.
+This is profoundly true for a blend of essential oils that work together in synergy.

 4. Blue Cypress: This oil can put a spring in your step and mood.
 It is known for its phytoncide content, which have been shown to be the mediators of the immune modulating and stress relieving effects associated with “forest bathing.”
 Read about that here.
 I suggest diffusing this oil regularly.